Mengyu-TU/Mengyu-TU/README.md

-# Hi there, I'm Mengyu Tu!
+# Hi there, I'm Mengyu Serene Tu!

 I'm a Neuroscience PhD and Artificial Intelligence MSc student at Johns Hopkins University.
 Here's a bit about me: